 Experts in the subject under consideration are selected from both organizations to examine subject-specific data and write guidelines.
 The process includes additional representatives from other medical practitioner and specialty groups where appropriate.
 Writing committees are specifically charged to perform a formal literature review, weigh the strength of evidence for or against a particular treatment or procedure, and include estimates of expected health outcomes where data exist.
-Patient-specific modifiers, comorbidities, and issues of patient preference that might influence the choice of particular tests or therapies are considered, as well as frequency of follow-up.
+Patient-specific modifiers, comorbidities, and issues of patient preference that may influence the choice of particular tests or therapies are considered, as well as frequency of follow-up.
 When available, information from studies on cost will be considered; however, review of data on efficacy and clinical outcomes will be the primary basis for preparing recommendation in these guidelines.

-The ACC/AHA Task Force on Practice Guidelines makes every effort to avoid any actual, potential, or perceived conflicts of interest that might arise as a result of an outside relationship or personal interest of a member of the writing committee.
-Specifically, all members of the writing committee and peer reviewers of the document are asked to provide disclosure statements of all such relationships that might be perceived as real or potential conflicts of interest.
-Writing committee members are also strongly encouraged to declare a previous relationship with industry that might be perceived as relevant to guideline development.
+The ACC/AHA Task Force on Practice Guidelines makes every effort to avoid any actual, potential, or perceived conflicts of interest that may arise as a result of an outside relationship or personal interest of a member of the writing committee.
+Specifically, all members of the writing committee and peer reviewers of the document are asked to provide disclosure statements of all such relationships that may be perceived as real or potential conflicts of interest.
+Writing committee members are also strongly encouraged to declare a previous relationship with industry that may be perceived as relevant to guideline development.
 If a writing committee member develops a new relationship with industry during his or her tenure, he or she is required to notify guideline staff in writing.
 The continued participation of the writing committee member will be reviewed.
 These statements are reviewed by the parent task force, reported orally to all members of the writing panel at each meeting, and updated and reviewed by the writing committee as changes occur.
-Please refer to the methodology manual for the ACC/AHA guideline writing committees for further description and the relationships with industry policy, available on ACC and AHA World Wide Web sites (http://www.acc.org/clinical/manual/manual\introltr.htm and http://circ.ahajournals.org/manual).
+Please refer to the methodology manual for the ACC/ AHA guideline writing committees for further description and the relationships with industry policy (1067).
 See Appendix 1 for a list of writing committee member relationships with industry and Appendix 2 for a listing of peer reviewer relationships with industry that are pertinent to this guideline.

 These practice guidelines are intended to assist healthcare providers in clinical decision making by describing a range of generally acceptable approaches for the diagnosis, management, and prevention of specific diseases or conditions.
+See Appendix 3 for a list of abbreviated terms used in this guideline.
 These guidelines attempt to define practices that meet the needs of most patients in most circumstances.
 These guideline recommendations reflect a consensus of expert opinion after a thorough review of the available, current scientific evidence and are intended to improve patient care.
 If these guidelines are used as the basis for regulatory/payer decisions, the ultimate goal is quality of care and serving the patient's best interests.
 The ultimate judgment regarding care of a particular patient must be made by the healthcare provider and patient in light of all of the circumstances presented by that patient.
 There are circumstances in which deviations from these guidelines are appropriate.